EddieDover/mothership-interactive-terminal/README.md

 - **Camera & File System**: Give your players access to a faux-camera system and filesystem with which to gather lore and mission information.
 - **Macro Activation**: Create 'commands' the players can execute to fire off macros you've created.
 - **Ship Status Monitor**: View real-time Hull, Fuel, and Oxygen levels for your ship (requires specific access).
+- **Journal Driven**: All files, access, and options are driven using Journals and Journal Folders.

 ### Localized For